Best of 2025

 Fordæðuskapr

-The mind behind Árstíðir lífsins strip away all bells and whistles and proffers a singeing, violent Black Metal record that recalls the greatest works of the old gods.
+The mind behind Árstíðir lífsins strips away all bells and whistles and proffers a singeing, violent Black Metal record that recalls the greatest works of the old gods.

 -